davidd-lunarg/gfxreconstruct/USAGE_android.md

                         Scale screenshot dimensions.
 Overrides --screenshot-
                         size, if specified.
 Expects a number which can be decimal
+  --recapture           Enable the capture layer for replay.
+Capture options are set using
+                        environment variables.
+The capture functionality is linked directly into `gfxrecon-replay`--no GFXR capture layer is added to the Vulkan layer chain.
   --sfa, --skip-failed-allocations
                         Skip vkAllocateMemory, vkAllocateCommandBuffers, and
                         vkAllocateDescriptorSets calls that failed during